2000s: Radio

 The 2000s saw a decrease in the popularity of radio as more listeners starting using MP3 players in their cars to customize driving music.
 Satellite radio receivers started selling at a much higher rate, which allowed listeners to pay a subscription fee for thousands of ad-free stations.
 Clear Channel Communications was the largest provider of radio entertainment in the United States with over 900 stations nationwide.
-Many radio stations began streaming their content over the Internet, allowing a market expansion far beyond the reaches of a radio transmitter.
+Many radio stations began streaming their content over the Internet, allowing a market expansion beyond the reaches of a radio transmitter.

 During the 2000s, FM radio faced its toughest competition ever for in-car entertainment. iPod, satellite radio, and HD radio were all new options for commuters.
 CD players had a steady decline in popularity throughout the 2000s but stayed prevalent in most vehicles, while cassette tapes became virtually obsolete.